From the archives, the most popular recipe on Simply Recipes, first posted 2005. Enjoy!

-In a large mixing bowl, mash the ripe bananas with a fork.
-Use a wooden spoon to stir the melted butter into the mashed bananas.
+In a mixing bowl, mash the ripe bananas with a fork until smooth.
+Stir the melted butter into the mashed bananas.

 Mix in the baking soda and salt.
 Stir in the sugar, beaten egg, and vanilla extract.
 Mix in the flour.

 Pour the batter into your prepared loaf pan.
-Bake for 1 hour to 1 hour 10 minutes at 350°F (175°C), or until a tester inserted into the center comes out clean.
+Bake for 1 hour to 1 hour 10 minutes (check at 50 minutes) at 350°F (175°C), or until a tester inserted into the center comes out clean.

 Remove from oven and cool completely on a rack.
 Remove the banana bread from the pan.
 Slice and serve.
 (A bread knife helps to make slices that aren't crumbly.)